 The observations for the last few years suggest that conditions have deteriorated in this watershed since 1999.
-In 2016, temperatures were similar to those observed in 2013 - 2015: above 15°C beginning in July and extending into September.
-This was a very dry period with low flow, which likely contributed to the higher temperatures.
+In 2019, temperatures were similar to those observed in 2013 - 2018: above 15°C beginning in July and extending into September.
+The cause of this degradation is not clear.
+There may be more pumping of groundwater to irrigate landscaping and large, fairly new parking lots at San Domenico School may reduce infiltration of winter rainfall.